Impact Reports

 Social Media and Online Promotion

-Throughout February and on the 22nd, social media platforms such as Twitter, Instagram, LinkedIn and Facebook were flooded with posts, images, and videos related to Heart Valve Disease Awareness Day.
-Hashtag campaigns, such as #ValveDiseaseDay and #ListentoYourHeart were used in posts to increase visibility and reach a wide audience.
+Throughout February and Valve Disease Day, social media platforms such as X (formerly Twitter), Instagram, LinkedIn and Facebook were flooded with posts, images, and videos related to Heart Valve Disease Awareness Day by partners in the U.S. and around the globe.
+Hashtag campaigns, such as #ValveDiseaseDay and #ListentoYourHeart, were used in posts to increase visibility and reach a wide audience.

 Media Highlights